-To fully remove built-up dirt and grime from your windows, you need to use the right cleaning solution.
-The best window cleaning solutions are heavy-duty enough to provide results yet gentle enough to not damage window frames, trim or your home’s siding.
+To fully remove built-up dirt and grime from your window glass, you need to use the right cleaning solution.
+The best window cleaning solutions are heavy-duty enough to provide results yet gentle enough not to damage window frames, trim, or your home’s siding.

-Commercial solutions are available, but not necessary.
-Homemade solutions are inexpensive, more environmentally friendly and easy to make.
+Commercial window cleaning products are available, but not always necessary.
+Homemade window cleaning solutions are inexpensive, environmentally friendly, and easy to prepare.

-Vinegar, especially white vinegar, is acidic.
-The acid helps to loosen stuck on dirt, tree pitch, and residue from previous cleaners.
-It also helps to minimize and avoid streaks.
+- vinegar: vinegar, especially white vinegar, is acidic.
+The acid helps to loosen stubborn marks, stuck-on dirt, tree pitch, and residue from previous cleaners.
+It also helps to deliver a streak-free finish.

 The basics include:

-It is tempting to dive right into cleaning the glass because, after all, that is the part of your windows that is generally most noticeably dirty.
+It is tempting to dive right into cleaning the glass of your window because, after all, that is the part generally most noticeably dirty.
 However, before tackling the glass, turn your attention to everything surrounding the glass.

 Your interior window frames are likely coated in a layer of dust.
-Exterior frames may have cobwebs, leaves, dirt and other debris wedged in the corners.
-Take care of these issues first so that you don’t drag extra dirt onto the panes when you are cleaning them.
+Exterior frames may have cobwebs, leaves, dirt, and other debris wedged in the corners.
+Take care of these issues first so you don’t drag extra dirt onto the panes when you are cleaning them.